 Have you been thinking about weight loss surgery?
-If so, there are a few things you should know before you jump in.
+Here are 10 things you should know.

 1. What weight loss surgery options are there?

 There are several different types of weight loss surgery, but they all have one thing in common: they reduce the size of your stomach so you can't eat as much as you did before.
 Here are the most common types of surgery available in Australia:

 - Gastric sleeve.
 The surgeon makes your stomach smaller by permanently removing a section of it.
 As a result, you won't be able to eat as much food as before.
 This surgery is not reversible.